isomerpages/nlb-biblioasia/_apr-2010/A Comparative Study of Film Criticism on Singapore Films in Post–1965 Singapore.md

   the macro and micro aspects of film criticism published in English and Chinese newspapers and journals.
 ---
-#### Lee Kong Chian Research Fellow _Tan Chee Lay_ investigates the both the macro and micro aspects of film criticism published in English and Chinese newspapers and journals.
+#### Lee Kong Chian Research Fellow&nbsp;_Tan Chee Lay_&nbsp;investigates the both the macro and micro aspects of film criticism published in English and Chinese newspapers and journals.

 <img style="width:50%;" src="/images/Vol%206%20Issue%201/FilmCriticism/Singapore%20Cinema.jpg">
  <div style="background-color: white;">All rights reserved, Editions Didier Millet Pte Ltd, 2006.</div>